yearn/yearn-exporter-api/README.md

 ## Routes

 ### `/tvl`
-returns the summed up TVLs grouped by network and a summed total:
+returns the summed TVLs grouped by network and a summed total:
 ```
 $ curl localhost:5000/tvl
 {